-As you probably can tell by many of my posts lately, I love Celtics history and have been reading a lot of books on the subject.
-In every one of the books from the years when Red was coach, one thing always stands out.
+I have been reading a lot of books on the history of the Celtics.
+In all of them, one thing has stood out to me.
 Red's approach to the game was "Keep it simple."

-The one thing that always surprised me was how Red could bring a player in from another team and that player would perform better for the Celtics than they did for their previous team.
-He had a talent for this and he did it year after year, player after player, championship after championship.
+The one thing that always surprised me was how he could get players off another team and they would perform better for the Celtics than they did for their previous team.
+He had a talent for this and he did it year after year.

-One explanation could be that players perform much better when they can just play, rather than have to follow a complicated system designed by a coach who micromanages the players.
-When those players came to Red's simple system, where they knew exactly what was expected of them and where they got to just play basketball, they excelled.
+Could it be that players don't do well in systems that micromanage and where players don't know their roles?
+When they got to Red's teams, where they knew exactly what was expected of them and where they got to just play basketball, they excelled.
 The Celtics played as a team.
 Everyone had their role but they were a team and everyone knew they were a Celtic and that meant something.

 The Celtics now have 3 All Star players (and possibly 4 if Reggie joins the team).
 Maybe this season, Doc should take a page from Red's playbook.
 Keep it simple.
 Instead of instituting 3 new defensive schemes 4 days before the first game as he did last season, maybe he should just give the players their roles, and set a rotation.
 Teach them one or two offensive sets and let them just play ball instead of having to remember a multitude of different offensive and defensive sets.
 "Just do what you do best."
 For Perk, that would be to play inside and for Rajon it would be to run.
 I believe that if Doc does this, he can get the most out of this team.
 In the past I believe that our young players were bogged down with learning all the plays and defensive sets that Doc was trying to institute.
 If Doc tries to make things too complicated again, even this veteran team may have trouble meshing.